Why should you make a declaration of trust?

 Trusts can be used in order to avoid or address problems, they allow for control of assets by nominated trustees.
 They are viable for both personal and commercial uses.
 The two main areas trusts are used for are domestic matters and taxation.

 You may plan to leave money to your children but are worried they are too young to handle the assets.
-Alternatively you could worry about them losing the assets in divorce.
-By using a trust you can protect those assets.
-A trust also allows for privacy, where a will is public a trust can be kept private.
+Alternatively, you could worry about them losing the assets in divorce.
+By using a declaration of trust for property or money that you want to leave them, you can protect those assets.
+A trust also allows for privacy; where a will is public, a trust can be kept private.

 A trust can allow you to pass assets, without the need to pay a high rate of inheritance tax in the event of your death.
 There are measures you can put into place to limit the amount of tax you or your children will have to pay.
 This is dependent on the trust type and your circumstances.